 Benefits: "Rosemary is proven to reduce inflammation, and in one study, when added to meat before grilling at high temperatures, it was found to decrease the number of cancer-causing compounds produced by over 70%," says Jampolis.

 Uses: "This aromatic herb is my favorite spice to use in grilling protein and root vegetables either on its own or as part of a rub or marinade.
-It can also be used in French cooking as part of the herb de Provence blend, and it can be used in olive oil–based dressings, sauces, marinades, and soups as well."
+It can also be used in French cooking as part of the herb de Provence blend."

 Try Tonight: Want to quickly reap the benefits?
 "I like to throw 1/2 teaspoon of turmeric into smoothies, and I include a little extra turmeric boost anytime I use curry powder in a recipe," she says.